clanquest/questbot/README.md

 ## Run the bot

-To run this bot, you need to have [Node.js](https://nodejs.org/en/) 12.0.0+ installed.
+To run this bot, you need to have [Node.js](https://nodejs.org/en/) 16.9.0+ installed.
 Once you have cloned the repository you should first install the dependencies:

 ```
-npm install
+npm ci
 ```

 You also need a global dependency on the TypeScript compiler: